Manhunt (video game): Murder of Stefan Pakeerah

 On July 28, 2004, the game was linked to the murder of 14-year-old Stefan Pakeerah by 17-year-old Warren Leblanc in Leicestershire, England.
 Initial media reports claimed that police had found a copy of the game in Leblanc's bedroom.
 Giselle and Patrick Pakeerah, the victim's parents, claimed that the game had influenced LeBlanc and played a role in the murder.
 The Entertainment and Leisure Software Publishers' Association (ELSPA) offered sympathy to the Pakeerah family but rejected any connection between the game and the murder.
 ELSPA also noted that the game was rated 18 by the British Board of Film Classification and was not intended for minors.
 Due to controversy, the game was removed from shelves by some vendors, including Game and Dixons.
 In response, Rockstar reiterated that it was intended for adults and denied any link to the murder.
 Media speculation of a potential ban on the game increased demand for it at physical and online retailers.
 Giselle Pakeerah stated her disappointment over the increased interest in the game.

 On July 30, 2004, American attorney Jack Thompson, an advocate against violence in video games, claimed to have warned Rockstar prior to the game's release that it could inspire copycat killings.
 On August 2, 2004, it was reported that the Pakeerahs had hired Thompson to represent them in a £50 million wrongful death claim against Sony Computer Entertainment (SCE) and Rockstar Games.
 That day, the police officially denied any link between the game and the murder, citing drug-related robbery as the motive and revealing that the game had been found in Pakeerah's bedroom, not Leblanc's as originally reported.
 At the conclusion of the investigation, the police reaffirmed that they could not find sufficient evidence linking the game to the murder.
 The presiding judge placed sole responsibility with Leblanc after sentencing him to life.
-The Pakeerahs' case against SCE and Rockstar was dropped soon thereafter.

 There was renewed controversy after the announcement of Manhunt 2 in February 2007, with the Pakeerahs condemning its release.
 Rockstar's parent company Take-Two Interactive issued a statement that "the Judge, defense, prosecution and Leicester police" in the case had refuted any connection to the game.
 Jack Thompson unsuccessfully attempted to have Manhunt 2 banned, claiming that Take-Two had lied about the incident and that police were incorrect in asserting the game had belonged to Pakeerah.